 If you’re like me, you may yearn to give your cat something besides those petroleum/mineral oil hairball products.
 (See my worries about ingesting petroleum jelly supported here and also here.
 Also, long term use interferes with your cat’s ability to absorb the important fat-soluble vitamins – A, E and D – according to vetinfo.com.)

+We have two cats and yet rarely get hairballs at our house.
+Our cats are short-haired, but 1-2 hairballs total per year is very few indeed.
 I have an old cat care book that says one hairball per week is not unusual, but I now think that 1+ hairballs per week is not normal.

 So I must say this first: I have seen IBD– or worse, intestinal lymphoma (cancer)—turn out to be the cause of frequent hairballs.
 So if the following tips don’t work for your cat, please get a full vet exam.
 It could save their life.